Creation Theology logo

 Predestination

-The Bible uses the word "predestination" to show God's predetermined purpose for His people.
-It is not used to show whom are God's people, but rather where God is taking them according to His purpose that was purposed before the foundation of the world.
-The word "election" concerns who; "predestination" concerns where and how.
+The Bible uses the word "predestined" to show God's predetermined purpose for His people.
+It is not used to show who God's people are, but rather where God is taking them according to His purpose that was purposed before the foundation of the world.
+The word "election" concerns who; "predestined" concerns where and how.
 It is important as the people of God to understand that He has a purpose and plan for His people.
 This plan was not improvised during the course of human history.
 It was not altered by the fall of mankind.
 God has a purpose for mankind that was devised before creation.
 Those who are joined to it find meaning and fulfillment in existence.

-A simple illustration showing the difference between election and predestination is a city bus moving along its route.
+A simple illustration showing the difference between election and predestination is a bus moving along its route.
 A sign on the front of the bus shows its destination.
 This is set and will not change.
 All those boarding the bus at various points will be brought to that destination.
 There is a purpose involved with the bus.
-It is not just meandering meaninglessly through the city.
+It is not just meandering meaninglessly.
 There is a destination planned for it.
 Those choosing to board the bus have no say in where they will be taken.
-If one does not want to go to that destination then he simply chooses not to board the bus.
+If one does not want to go to that destination, then he simply chooses not to board the bus.
 Now election concerns who is on the bus.
-There is debate on who can get on, or even on whether some can get off.
-Election encompasses the matters of whom is chosen to get on the bus and on who chooses to get on the bus.
-This is entirely removed from the matter of predestination which is concerned with where the bus is going and how those traveling will be taken there.
+There is debate on who can get on, or even whether some can get off.
+Election encompasses the matters of who is chosen to get on the bus, and who chooses to get on the bus.
+This is entirely removed from the matter of predestination, which is concerned with where the bus is going and how those traveling will be taken there.

 Destined according to God's wisdom

-The sixth place in Scripture where the word "predestination" is used is in the first letter to the Corinthians.
-Paul the Apostle writes, "But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory, which none of the rulers of this age knew; for had they known, they would not have crucified the Lord of glory" (1 Cor.
+Paul the Apostle uses the word "predestined" in the first letter to the Corinthians.
+He writes, "But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory, which none of the rulers of this age knew; for had they known, they would not have crucified the Lord of glory" (1 Cor.
 2:7-8).
 The English word "ordained" is the translated form of "predestined."
 Regarding those who crucified Him, Jesus prayed, "Father, forgive them, for they do not know what they do" (Luke 23:34).
 Jesus asked forgiveness for those who crucified Him because they of necessity could not know what they were doing, "for had they known, they would not have crucified the Lord of glory."
 God's plan and purpose required the cross.
 In it is found the wisdom of God.
 This passage is expounding on the scriptures in chapter one where the wisdom of God is shown to be found in the message of the cross and in the person of Jesus Christ.

 God's plan realized through Christ

 That which prevents fruitfulness in Christ, and specifically love, is self-centeredness.
 Legalism is one form of self-centeredness.
-Legalism looks to one's own strength and resources but upon doing so ignores Jesus Christ.
-Those who attempt to gain holiness and righteousness through their own effort are seeking their own glory, but "he who glories, let him glory in the LORD."
+Legalism looks to one's own strength and resources, but in doing so, ignores Jesus Christ.
+Those who attempt to gain holiness and righteousness through their own effort are seeking their own glory, but "he who glories, let him glory in the Lord."
 The believer is called to die to self and to find God to be all in all.
-The self-centeredness that caused the fall of mankind is ended upon the cross according to the wisdom of God.
+The self-centeredness that caused the fall of mankind ends upon the cross, according to the wisdom of God.

 "Present yourselves"